How Fed Rate Cuts Can Impact Mortgage Interest Rates

-When the Federal Reserve (or, the Fed) "cuts rates," it's cutting the Federal Funds Rate, which is the shortest-term national U.S. interest rate.
+When the central bank chooses to "cut rates," like it did on Sept.
+17, it's cutting the Federal Funds Rate, which is the shortest-term national U.S. interest rate.
 The Federal Funds Rate is the interest rate that banks charge to borrow money from each other (even though banks maintain reserves, when they need more, they borrow from other banks).

-Thirty-year mortgage rates tend to follow the 10-year Treasury yield more closely than short-term rates like the Federal Funds Rate.
+Thirty-year mortgage rates have tended to follow the 10-year Treasury yield more closely than short-term rates like the Federal Funds Rate.

 Moving together: 30-year mortgage rates and 10-year Treasury yields

 Source: Schwab Center for Financial Research.
-Data provided by Freddie Mac and Bloomberg as of April 3, 2025.
+Data provided by Freddie Mac and Bloomberg from April 2, 1971 to September 18, 2025.

 Adjustable-rate mortgage (ARM) rates, on the other hand, generally track to a specified benchmark interest rate that determines how the interest rate adjusts over time.
 The most common is the Secured Overnight Financing Rate (SORF), with a pre-specified spread.

-It’s not likely that 30-year fixed mortgage rates will fall to anywhere near their record lows in 2020 of below 3.0% soon, if ever.
-A drop close to 6.0% would be a welcome dip for Americans looking to purchase a home or refinance an existing fixed-rate mortgage or adjustable-rate mortgage (ARM).
+It's not likely that 30-year fixed mortgage rates will fall soon to anywhere near their record lows in 2020 of below 3.0%.
+A drop below 6.0% would be a welcome dip for Americans looking to purchase a home or refinance an existing fixed-rate mortgage or adjustable-rate mortgage with lower rates.

 We'll wait and see if rates drop meaningfully from here, but keep in mind that the driving factors for mortgage rates are different, and more complex, than the direction of Fed cuts.
-That's why we'll be watching rates on the 10-year Treasury, rather than focusing on the Fed cuts alone.
+That's why we'll be watching rates on the 10-year Treasury, along with the broader economic outlook, rather than focusing on the Fed cuts alone.

 Mortgage rates affect home affordability